Rytíři Kladno: History

-Despite the departure of a number of players abroad, Kladno did not go bad after 2003 and celebrated return to the Czech highest-level league.
-However after the season 2012-13 Kladno performed poorly in the extraliga.
+Despite the departure of a number of players abroad in 2003, Kladno continued to perform well and celebrated return to the Czech highest-level league.
+However after the season 2012-13 Kladno performed poorly in the Extraliga.
 Nor the withdrawal of coaches helped, the team reached the highest league again after the 12 years.

 Jaromír Jágr played for his hometown Kladno for parts of four seasons, including during the NHL lockouts in 1994, 2004, and 2012.
 In January 2018, Jágr was assigned to HC Kladno after a partial season with the Calgary Flames.
 Jágr took over majority ownership from his father in 2011.

 During the 2010–2011 season, the team was docked 6 points for having used players who were not correctly registered to the club, an affair which also involved the clubs BK Mladá Boleslav and HC Plzeň.